 (h) any other matters prescribed by the regulations for this section.

-[Section 62F inserted by No. 6 of 2010 s.
+[Section 62F inserted: No. 6 of 2010 s.
 9.]

 62G.
 Application of Residential Tenancies Act 1987

 (1) Subject to this Part and the housing management agreement, the Residential Tenancies Act 1987 applies in relation to the let or lease of a nominated lot or nominated house as if —